 There are multiple revision guides that students can buy.
-We recommend revision guides and workbooks designed by York Notes and CGP.
-These are provided free for PP students on request.
+At Cedars we sell the SNAP revision guides but you can also purchase revision guides and workbooks designed by York Notes and CGP.

 Helpful Hint

 Reading widely and regularly, both fiction and non-fiction, is the best way to improve at English Language.